Compliance

 - Stakeholder Advisory Group: NA

-- Training/Outreach: The Division of Fire and Building Safety of the Indiana Department of Homeland Security (IDHS) has conducted several classes for state and local code enforcement officials with respect to the use of ComCheck and some basic energy conservation code information.
-No trainings have been held in 2015.
+- Training/Outreach: The Division of Fire and Building Safety of the Indiana Department of Homeland Security (IDHS) has conducted some classes for state and local code enforcement officials with respect to the use of ComCheck and some basic energy conservation code information.

 - Baseline & Updated Compliance Studies: The DOE Residential Energy Code Pilot Study for Iowa was completed in June of 2011.
 The Iowa compliance rate was 64% in climate zone 6 and 70% in climate zone 5.